DPI-WE/artificial-intelligence-overview/content.md

 ## OpenAI and Accessibility

 OpenAI has made some of the most advanced AI models available to developers through APIs.
-Available at [OpenAI](https://platform.openai.com/signup), these APIs let developers integrate powerful AI features into applications.
-They also created their own consumer-facing product called [ChatGPT](https://chatgpt.com/).
+Available at [OpenAI](https://platform.openai.com/signup), these APIs let developers integrate powerful AI features into their applications.
+They also created their own consumer-facing product called ChatGPT.
 ChatGPT was supposed to mainly be an advertisement for their API, but has become the fastest growing consumer tech product of all time.

 ## Hands-on with OpenAI Playground